What is a Service Animal?

 - If the service animal causes damage to college property, and the College normally would charge an individual for the damage they cause, then an individual with a disability may be charged for the damage caused by the service animal.

-- Individuals with disabilities who utilize a service animal are not required to present medical documentation to the College; however, students are strongly recommended to register with the Office of Disability Services for disability-related accommodations.
+- Individuals with disabilities who utilize a service animal are not required to present medical documentation to the College; however, students are strongly recommended to register with the Student Accessibility Services department for disability-related accommodations.

 - Handlers must comply with any laws relating to animal care, vaccination, owner identification, and animal licensing.